rehkad/Goobla/docs/windows.md

 The Moogla Windows installer registers an Uninstaller application.
 Under `Add or remove programs` in Windows Settings, you can uninstall Moogla.

 > [!NOTE]
-> If you have [changed the OLLAMA_MODELS location](#changing-model-location), the installer will not remove your downloaded models
+> If you have [changed the MOOGLA_MODELS location](#changing-model-location), the installer will not remove your downloaded models

 ## Standalone CLI